CPS 721: An Introduction

 -

-All course materials posted on D2L and presented over Zoom are copyrighted
+All course materials posted on D2L and presented in class are copyrighted

 and protected by law.
 You cannot share them with anyone.